ifeiera/fest/README.md

 ## 🚀 What is FEST?

 FEST is a high-performance C library that collects comprehensive Windows system information in JSON format.
-Built with speed and efficiency in mind, it's perfect for system monitoring, diagnostics, and QA testing.
+Built with speed and efficiency in mind, it's perfect for system monitoring, diagnostics, and QC testing.

-**Born for the QA labs at Axioo Indonesia**, FEST delivers the system details you need without the overhead.
+**Born for the QC labs at Axioo Indonesia**, FEST delivers the system details you need without the overhead.

 ## ✨ Why FEST?